friendlynandy/LivenessSDK/README.md

 #### Utility
 Ensure Secure use of facial recognition based applications by determining liveness of your users

+#### Liveness Detection by Motion

+With this iOSLiveness SDK, you can determine liveness of your users by detection of motion.

+Users will be prompted by the screen to perform facial gestures and the response by the user is analyzed in a live streaming video.

 ## ✔️ Supported Devices
 - Supports iOS 12.0+